 - Top family travel tips for travel with young adults

 - Our top travel planning tips for families

 - Our best accommodation for family travel tips

-How do you plan a vacation that promotes fun and unity instead of arguing?
-There are a lot of things that go into planning a great vacation, and some of them will depend on your family’s preferences, but there are some tips to get you going in the right direction.
+How do you plan a family vacation that promotes fun and unity instead of arguing?
+There are a lot of things that go into planning a great family vacation, and some of them will depend on your family’s preferences, but here are some family travel tips to get you going in the right direction for your family vacation.

-There is a tendency when it comes to planning vacations to try to pack as much fun stuff as possible into the time frame.
-That makes sense because you want to get the most out of the time and money you are spending on vacation.
-It is counterproductive, though, because people have less fun on holidays, the more jam-packed full of activities they are.
+One of our very best family travel tips is to take it slow.
+Remember that you are on a family holiday and you don’t have to do it all.
+There is a tendency when it comes to planning vacations with family to try to pack as much fun stuff as possible into the time frame.
+That makes sense but it is counterproductive because people have less fun on family holidays, the more jam-packed full of activities they are.

 A vacation should be a way to relax and have fun, and when you schedule too many activities to close together, it is mostly just stressful.
 Rushing from one activity to the next keeps the family from enjoying their time together, and everyone is on edge.